New aspects requiring regulation for existing and future contracts

 As regards granted EP patents, it should also be noted that an opt-out request can only be filed uniformly for all validated parts, which always leads to a need for regulation if the different parts are not held by the same proprietor.
 In the case of joint ownership, it should also be noted that the opt-out must in principle be declared jointly for all applicants or owners, which requires prior clarification between joint-owners.

 The introduction of the Unitary Patent gives rise to a whole series of new aspects, which should be taken into account when negotiating patent-related contracts.
 On the one hand, this applies to future contracts.
 On the other hand, since this topic will generally not sufficiently be taken into account in existing contracts, existing contracts should also be reviewed in order to discuss open issues requiring regulation between the contracting parties at an early stage.
-Since opt-out requests should preferably be filed during the sunrise period in order to avoid the risk of losing the option through a lawsuit before the Unified Patent Court, this topic should be addressed as early as possible.
+Even after the Unified Patent Court enters into force, an opt-out should be considered and addressed in a timely manner if no action is yet pending.